 Written complaints about administrative or other student services should be directed initially to the appropriate office but may be submitted to the Provost if satisfactory resolution is not achieved.
 Appropriate documentation would include copies of any relevant contracts, notices, or other official or informal correspondence with the office or other University personnel.

 Academics: Programs, Offices, Policies

 ACADEMICS: PROGRAMS, OFFICES, POLICIES

 DEGREES

 Programs of study are offered that lead to the following degrees:

-B.A.
-Bachelor of Arts
+Bachelor of Arts B.A.

 B.B.A.
 Bachelor of Business Administration